openapi/openapi-rust-sdk/README.md

 ## Pre-requisites

-Before using the OpenApi IT Rust Client, you will need an account at [Openapi](https://console.openapi.com/) and an API key to the sandbox and/or production environment
+Before using the Openapi Rust Client, you will need an account at [Openapi](https://console.openapi.com/) and an API key to the sandbox and/or production environment

 ## Installation

-You can add the OpenApi IT Rust Client to your project with the following command:
+You can add the Openapi Rust Client to your project with the following command:

 ```bash
 cargo add openapi-sdk